dereekb/dbx-components/NOTES.md

 ## New/Child Project Changes
 We now need to configure the project to build and be used properly.
 Remember, the generated path was one level too deep, so we will need to update all the paths to reflect the new changes.

-### Path Replacement
-Search `packages/dbx-form/mapbox/dbx-form-mapbox` and replace it with `packages/dbx-form/mapbox`.

-There will also be several relative paths that are `../../../../` that need to be replaced to `../../../` within the newly created project.
-Some files include `ng-package.json`, `project.json`, `tsconfig.spec.json`, `tsconfig.lib.json` and `tsconfig.json`.

 ### jest.config.ts
 Since the dbx-components library has a lot of configuration setup in `jest.preset.ts`, we can simplify the setup here.
 Note, this is ONLY for this library.
 Your own project and other projects may be configured differently.